MathStuff/Matrices/README.md

 IntegerMatrix = Matrix(dim=dimension,#Required, int | list as [rows,cols]

-                     listed=elements, #Optional, if no argument is passed matrix is filled depending on the randomFill
+                     listed=elements, #Optional, list of numbers | list of lists containing numbers | string.
+If no argument is passed matrix is filled depending on the randomFill

-                     directory=directory, #Optional, path to the dataset. listed parameter shouldn't get any value if directory is given
+                     directory=directory, #Optional, string.
+Path to the dataset. listed parameter shouldn't get any value if directory is given

-                     ranged=intervalToPickFrom, #Optional, default is [0,1]
+                     ranged=intervalToPickFrom, #Optional, list as [lowerBound,upperBound].
+Default is [0,1]

-                     randomFill=fillRandomly, #Optional, default is 1.
+                     randomFill=fillRandomly, #Optional, boolean.
+Default is 1.
 Doesn't affect the matrix if "listed" or "directory" is given

-                     header=hasHeader, #Optional, default is 0.
+                     header=hasHeader, #Optional, boolean.
+Default is 0.
 Wheter or not the dataset in the "directory" has a header row

-                     features=columnNames #Optional, if no argument given , columns get named "Col {}".format(colNumber) )
+                     features=columnNames #Optional, list of strings.
+If no argument given, columns get named "Col {}".format(colNumber)
+                     )

 FloatMatrix = FMatrix(#Same parameters from the Matrix class